Amonginin/Amonginin/README.md

 - 👀 I’m a senior at Wuhan University, majoring in Computer Science and Technology for a bachelor's degree.
 - 🧐 I prefer to explore all kinds of fun projects, rather than listen to boring lessons from professors who don't care about teaching.
 - 🌱 My goal is to become a full-stack developer and create something that interests me
 - 📚️ In addition to programming, I enjoy reading(literature, history and science fiction, as well as computer-related books), sports(ping-pong, running and swimming), and video games (Black Myth Goku, League of Legends, and Honor of Kings🤩).
-Here is my WeRead record:
+Here is my WeRead record and I’m very willing to share reading insights with everyone:
 <!-- ![Issue SVG](image/weread.svg) -->
 <div style="text-align: center">
   <img src="image/weread.svg" width="50%" alt="WeRead Record">